theodoreyong9/YourMinedApp/README.md

 ### What this means

-- **The sandbox runs in the same runtime as production** — same P2P peers, same wallet, same sphere API
+- **Runs in the same runtime as production** — same P2P peers, same wallet, same sphere API
 - **Completely cloisonné** — your test spheres and themes are only visible to users running your test theme
 - **No permission required** — any fork can have its own registry
 - **Zero configuration** — two lines in a theme is all it takes